-Help with GUS and Gus PINs Assistance with PSU email accounts Assistance with other campus system problems Support of the campus wireless network Assistance with educational software packages used on campus including Microsoft OS, Office applications, basic Canvas support and other campus applications Basic help with computer hardware or software problems (a modest charge may be incurred) Wireless connectivity issues Assist in configuring new GusPINs
+- □ assistance with educational software packages used on campus including Microsoft OS, Office applications, basic Canvas support and other campus applications - □ basic help with computer hardware or software problems (a modest charge may be incurred) gorilla geeks price sheet. - □ wireless connectivity issues - □ E-Waste: Most technology items can be e-wasted.
+Contact Gorilla Geeks for more details.
+This is a STUDENT service only.